Since the start of my internet marketing career, I’ve tried every monetization strategy under the sun:

 They get a fat commission for every credit card lead they send to Visa and the other big credit card companies.

 NerdWallet.com is a growing personal finance site.
 Like MoneySupermarket.com, they integrate their CPA offers into useful tools.
 This seamless ad integration blows away the CTR and conversion rate that they’d get from a banner ad.

 Just to be clear: you can do well with traditional banner ads and contextual links.

-But I recommend shelling out the cash to get a custom design that makes your site look legit.
-This will make you more money in the long run and makes link building significantly easier.
+But I HIGHLY recommend shelling out the cash to get a custom design that makes your site look legit.

 Here are a few tricks that I’ve picked up from my experience running CPA offers as an affiliate.